-On January 13, 2016, the IASB issued IFRS 16 - Leases, the new leases standard.
+On January 13, 2016, the IASB issued IFRS 16 - Leases ("IFRS 16"), the new leases standard.
 The standard is effective for periods beginning on or after January 1, 2019, with earlier adoption permitted if IFRS 15 has also been applied.

-The Company has not yet completed the process of assessing the impact that IFRS 9, IFRS 15, and IFRS 16 will have on its consolidated financial statements, or whether to early adopt these new requirements.
+The Company has not yet completed the process of assessing the impact that IFRS 16 will have on its consolidated financial statements, or whether to early adopt this new requirement.

-5. MINERAL PROPERTY AND EXPLORATION AND EVALUATION ASSETS
+5. MINERAL PROPERTY AND EXPLORATION AND EVALUATION EXPENDITURES